commercelayer/commercelayer-js-auth/packages/js-auth/README.md

   https://dashboard.commercelayer.io/oauth/authorize?client_id={{your_client_id}}&redirect_uri={{your_redirect_uri}}&scope=market:id:xYZkjABcde&response_type=code&state=1a2b3c
   ```

-3. Once you've authorized the application, you will be redirected to the callback URL:
+3. Once you've authorized the webapp, you will be redirected to the callback URL:

    ![Callback URL with Authorization Code](https://github.com/commercelayer/commercelayer-js-auth/assets/1681269/2a167283-a3a9-4d16-bb8f-a962a5fe8900)